 Treatment for both speech and hearing disorders may be effectively delivered via telehealth which includes some form of online interaction between the patient and the provider.
-In an effort to provide guidance to its licensees, the Board provides practice guidance on its website.
+The Board provides practice guidance on its website to assist its licensees.

 Online Business Practices